-The Office of International Education cannot offer advice about lodging, food, transportation, or other travel matters if you choose to visit your student's site.
+- The OIE cannot offer advice about lodging, food, transportation, or other travel matters when you visit your student's program site.
 Please consult with a reputable travel agent or have your student scout out the possibilities for you.
 Your student will have better access to such information in addition to having excellent local resources (local families, host university staff, etc).

-The first step in helping your student is by understanding culture learning yourself, and encouraging him/her to research it as well.
-Reading through Maximizing Your Experience Abroad will help you understand what our office is trying to do to prepare your student for the transition and experience of study abroad.
+The first step in helping your student is by understanding culture learning yourself and encouraging him/her to research it as well.
+Read through Maximizing Your Experience Abroad to help you understand what preparation your student is receiving for the transition and experience of study abroad.
 In Maximizing Your Experience Abroad we reference What's Up with Culture?, a website designed to help students navigate cultural learning.
 Their section for parents may be helpful to you.

 My student is returning from study abroad.
 What should I expect?
 What can I do to ease the transition back home?

 Your student may be excited, a little depressed, dress differently, have different habits, have changed expectations of home life, demand more or less independence, smell different (!), be talkative, be silent, or may seem very similar.
 These things may change over a period of several months after she/he returns.
 Be available and acknowledge that things will not be the same.
-Review the parents section of What's Up with Culture? and read section 2.5.1 to see tips on welcoming students home from abroad.
 Reading Home from Abroad will help you understand what the OIE and Willamette University suggest and provide for your returning student.
 Please help us by encouraging your student to take advantage of these resources.

 The re-entry process is often the most overlooked portion of the study abroad experiences by students, their families, and study abroad professionals.
 The steps that a student, his/her family and educators take when students return from abroad can have a major impact on the student's and the community's education.